Welcome to the first year History program!

 We offer a wide array of classes for our majors and minors and for anyone else with an interest in history.
 Students in our History program become informed and engaged global citizens through courses exploring every region of the world.
 We also offer thematic courses on the global history of sports, religions, and science and technology, to name a few.
 Our faculty have particular strengths in the histories of Canada, Scotland, Britain and Europe, Africa, Asia, the Middle East, and Latin America.

-The Department of History is preparing for a Fall 2020 semester like no other.
-Our courses will be delivered remotely, and format will vary but likely include both synchronous (live lectures and discussions, for example) and asynchronous components.
+The Department of History is teaching its courses remotely this year.
+Formats vary and include both synchronous (live lectures and discussions, for example) and asynchronous components.
 Please check our course outline webpage to learn more about the content and format of each HIST course.
 We look forward to seeing you on our beautiful campus as soon as it is safe to do so.
-That access will be determined by Provincial Government guidelines through the local Public Health Department and by protocols developed within this university.
-All of these prioritize safety.
+That access will be determined by Provincial Government guidelines through the local Public Health Department and by protocols developed within this university, all of which prioritize safety.

 Our first-year survey courses are: